Van Diesel Heaters: Best Options for Vanlife

 A diesel heater can use anywhere between 0.1 and 0.5 liters of fuel per hour, making it an economical solution for powering your van’s heat.

 What Size Diesel Heater Do I Need For My Van?

 There’s no “one-size-fits-all” when it comes to diesel heaters.
 Some people might use a small van heater that provides 2kW (kilowatts) of power, while others may rely on an 8kW device.
-To decide what size heater you need, consider the following:
+As discussed in our diesel heater size article, the main considerations are the following: